gruntwork-io/docs/_docs-sources/developer-portal/faq.md

 If you are still unable to find the GitHub invitation contact your Organization's GitHub Administrator to verify if your Organization uses GitHub Enterprise.
 In cases like these, there are policies / settings that your GitHub Enterprise administrator may have configured, which block your ability to view and accept our invitations.
 When this happens, Gruntwork is unable to assist you further until your GitHub Enterprise administrator has relaxed the constraints on your account.

-## User did not receive their invitation to the Developer Portal?
+## User did not receive their invitation to the Developer Portal

 If you haven't received your invitation to the Developer Portal, follow these steps in order: